r4yman/rayweb/README.md

 ## Installation

-To install this clone this repository and go into the `prod/` folder.
+To install, clone this repository and go into the `prod/` folder.
 Then simply run:

 ```text
 docker-compose up